EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

 The API, executor, and Dask worker pods all mount the same job workspace volume concurrently, so the storage class used for it (`SHARED_STORAGECLASS` below) **must** support `ReadWriteMany`.

+!!! warning
-> **Note:** this chart bundles Argo Workflows (CRDs + controller) as a dependency.
+    This chart bundles Argo Workflows (CRDs + controller) as a dependency.
 If another Building Block on the cluster also installs the same cluster-scoped `*.argoproj.io` CRDs under a different Helm release (e.g. OGC API Processing's `zoo-project-dru`), `helm upgrade -i` below will fail with a CRD-ownership error - only one release can own them.

 **Clone the Deployment Guide Repository:**
 ```bash